-Wouldn’t that be awesome?
+Wouldn’t that be amazing?
 Instead of dedicating a slow, tedious decade to one martial art, we could plug in, download it, and be awesome.

 But life isn’t like that, is it?
-To master something, a slow, tedious decade is almost mandatory.
+To master something, a slow, tedious decade is mandatory.

 The fantasy is rampant.
 Shysters build their businesses on it and capitalize on our laziness.
 We can get fat over a decade, but skinny in six weeks.
 We can be a couch potato, but transform into an Olympian in 20 minutes of high-intensity intervals.
-You can be everything you’ve ever wanted to be, even bulletproof, and it only costs $39.99.
+We can be everything we’ve ever wanted to be, even bulletproof, and it only costs $39.99.